 - Continuing to lead the Open Networks primacy group, collaborating with NESO and other DSOs to trial and implement new processes that set out operational decision-making priorities between the national and local level; - Holding detailed bilateral discussions to discuss the interaction and data sharing opportunities between the national FES and DFES.
-This enables alignment between local planning and network design, which ensures that the customer is considered, and DFES data and learning is fed back into the FES forecasting approach; - Participating in monthly meetings with ESO and National Grid Electricity Transmission (NGET) to discuss data exchange, statement of works, ongoing works, and the interfaces more generally between NGED and other parts of the National Grid Group.
+This enables alignment between local planning and network design, which ensures that the customer is considered, and DFES data and learning is fed back into the FES forecasting approach; - In addition to the above, actively shaping the Regional Energy Strategic Plans led by NESO in collaboration with other DNOs and Gas Distribution Networks - Participating in monthly meetings with ESO and National Grid Electricity Transmission (NGET) to discuss data exchange, statement of works, ongoing works, and the interfaces more generally between NGED and other parts of the National Grid Group.

 This enables a coordinated approach to network design and operation, which ensures we are operating an efficient and economic network that delivers value to customers.

-We also report regularly to ESO using a host of data sets which provide visibility across our network, via our week 24 report.
+We also report regularly to NESO using a host of data sets which provide visibility across our network, via our week 24 report.
 This includes Distributed Energy Resources (DER) performance and connection parameters.
 We will consider publishing our week 24 report in the future should we identify a requirement or particular use case.
 Similar information is included in our load forecasting, which is already publicly available.

-Via our Inter-Control Centre Protocol (ICCP) link we provide the ESO with visibility of flexible and non-flexible DER output across 8 GSPs in the South West as well as individual generators on the MW Dispatch scheme.
-Via a separate link to the ESO's Ancillary Service Dispatch Platform, we also provide real time monitoring and availability status of MW Dispatch generators.
-We are working with the ESO to identify other datasets which would be beneficial to share more widely.
+Via our Inter-Control Centre Protocol (ICCP) link we provide NESO with visibility of flexible and non-flexible DER output across 8 GSPs in the South West as well as individual generators on the MW Dispatch scheme.
+Via a separate link to NESO's Ancillary Service Dispatch Platform, we also provide real time monitoring and availability status of MW Dispatch generators.
+We are working with NESO to identify other datasets which would be beneficial to share more widely.